I’m going to presume that you know what a bivvy bag is and why it’s so fun to use. If you don’t, click that link in the previous sentence. Thanks.

-My point, which I’m sure you’ve gathered by now, is that it’s usually easy to see a good spot to lay your bivvy bag – and half the fun is searching for the right spot at the end of the day, your imagination roaming over the landscape before you, draping your bivvied body over hummocks and fitting it into nooks and crannies, like you’re playing an infinitely freeform version of Tetris.
+My point, which I’m sure you’ve gathered by now, is that it’s usually easy to see a good spot to lay your bivvy bag – and half the fun is searching for the right spot to sleep outside, your imagination roaming over the landscape before you, draping your bivvied body over hummocks and fitting it into nooks and crannies, like you’re playing an infinitely freeform version of Tetris.

 If this feels too nerve-wracking, boot up Google Maps before you set off, and look for some likely spots.
 But be prepared to adapt.

-When I planned my 25-mile walk to the Humber Bridge, I used GMaps to locate a likely-looking patch of woodland almost underneath the bridge.
-It turned out to be a private park with a chainlink fence in full view of passing traffic – and I had to go exploring along the beach until I found a nettle-free gap in the undergrowth:
+When I plan my 25-mile walk to the Humber Bridge, I use GMaps to locate a likely-looking patch of woodland almost underneath the bridge.
+It turns out to be a private park with a chainlink fence in full view of passing traffic – and I had to go exploring along the beach until I found a nettle-free gap in the undergrowth:

-A few nights before my canalside adventure, I wandered out of the town of Salisbury until I found a path into the woods, and I laid my bag by the side of that path.
+A few nights before my canalside adventure, I wander out of the town of Salisbury until I find a path into the woods, and I lay my bag by the side of that path.

-A few years back I slept on the beach near Bridlington in a savage rainstorm…
+I sleep outside on the beach near Bridlington in a savage rainstorm…

-I slept by the side of a weir in Northumberland the night after two of my friends got married, my grey flannel suit carefully packed into multiple layers of bin-liner and the protective depths of my rucksack.
+I sleep outside by the edge of a weir in Northumberland the night after two of my friends got married, my grey flannel suit carefully packed into multiple layers of bin-liner and the protective depths of my rucksack.

 It was an exciting, mind-expanding and remarkably miserable night.

-Every time I’ve bivvied in the open, two factors dictated my choice of location.
+Every time I sleep outside and bivvy in the open, two factors dictated my choice of location.